Pauline Atherton Cochrane: Professional life

-Using bibliometrics, Cochrane was able to improve coverage of physics journals in Physics Abstracts using automated techniques.
+Using bibliometrics and automated techniques, Cochrane worked to expand coverage of physics journals in Physics Abstracts.

 In 1971 Cochrane became president of ASIS&T. During her tenure ASIS&T began a continuing education program and prepared an international information science directory.
 She was honored with the Award of Merit in 1990.

 She continued in her work to help librarians learn how to use "newer" technology to help patrons find information and created a six part continuing education series for the American Library Association's magazine American Libraries.
 Entitled Modern Subject Access in the Online Age Cochrane's lessons, co-written with various LIS colleagues, tackled topics such as creating a professional theory of information seeking behavior in users as well as an early awareness of information overload.

 Death

 Cochrane died in Arthur, Illinois, on July 29, 2024, at the age of 94.